Specialist support is available to help you manage the symptoms of an ulcerating (fungating) wound.

 With excessive bleeding, your doctor might refer you to a vascular surgeon.
 These doctors specialise in surgery to blood vessels.
 They might be able to tie off (ligate) or seal (cauterise) the bleeding vessels.

-There is a small risk that the wound could invade a larger blood vessel and make the bleeding become much heavier.
+There is a small risk that the wound could invade a larger blood vessel and make the bleeding much heavier.
 Your doctor or nurses will talk to you about this possibility.
+They will put measures in place that will support you and your family should it happen.
 This is very rare, so don’t get too worried that it’s going to happen to you.

-If this rare complication does happen and you are at home, it can be very frightening and it is important to get help as soon as possible.
+If this rare complication does happen and you are at home, it can be very frightening.
+It is important to get help as soon as possible.